mxro/FileSync/README.md

 a new file is inserted and use the URI of the file if a matching hash exists.

 - Store value of folder nodes in children metadata.

+- Add support for two files with identical names (but different extensions) in one folder.